BryceVandegrift/website/content/software.md

 ### Image Editing

-For making small or sudble changes to images I use [ImageMagick](https://imagemagick.org/index.php).
+For making small or simple changes to images I use [ImageMagick](https://imagemagick.org/index.php).
 For creating images or making larger edits I use [GIMP](https://www.gimp.org/).

 ### Torrents